ansforge/IG-fhir-medicosocial-transfert-donnees-dui/main/ig/StructureDefinition-tddui-exercise-mode.md

 **Usages:**

 * Use this Extension: [TDDUI Practitioner Role](StructureDefinition-tddui-practitioner-role.md)
-* Examples for this Extension: [PractitionerRole/tddui-practitioner-role-example](PractitionerRole-tddui-practitioner-role-example.md)
+* Examples for this Extension: [Bundle/ExampleTDDUIBundle](Bundle-ExampleTDDUIBundle.md) and [PractitionerRole/tddui-practitioner-role-example](PractitionerRole-tddui-practitioner-role-example.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fhir.fr.tddui|current/StructureDefinition/tddui-exercise-mode)